 Naming a beneficiary for your pension is an important way to ensure peace of mind that your pre-retirement pension benefit will be paid to the recipients that you want, in the event of your death.
 Learn more about designating a beneficiary.

-Attend an info session for new members
+Watch an info session

 Attend a pension workshop